Class 9 Exam > Class 9 Notes > Science Class 9 > NCERT Solutions - Improvement in Food Resources

 Q1: Why should preventive measures and biological control methods be preferred for protecting crops?

 Ans: Over-exposure to chemicals leads to environmental problems; hence, biological methods are preferred for protecting crops from pathogens, insects and rodents, along with increasing production.
-Since chemicals are harmful to plants and also to the animals which feed on them, bio-pesticides are used as a safe way of crop protection.
+Since chemicals are harmful to plants and also to the animals that feed on them, bio-pesticides are used as a safe way of crop protection.

 Q2: What factors may be responsible for the losses of grains during storage?